UNC’s financial struggles were evident before pandemic began

 UNC-Chapel Hill is facing significant financial losses amid the coronavirus pandemic — but data show the school’s financial problems were present long before that.

-From 2008 to 2018, state appropriations per full-time equivalent student decreased by 27 percent at UNC-Chapel Hill, when adjusted for inflation.
+From 2008 to 2018, state appropriations per full-time equivalent student decreased by 27 percent at UNC-CH, when adjusted for inflation.

-Consequently, UNC has become increasingly reliant on enrollment increases and tuition revenue to keep its doors open, meaning students and their families now shoulder more of the burden of paying for higher education.
+Consequently, UNC-CH has become increasingly reliant on enrollment increases and tuition revenue to keep its doors open, meaning students and their families now shoulder more of the burden of paying for higher education.

 This is not an isolated trend.
 According to a 2019 report from the Center on Budget and Policy Priorities, states are still funding higher education at pre-recession levels, even as state revenues have increased.